Dispersal diversity buffers species vulnerability to local extinction: Abstract

 We validate our theory on three forest datasets: the Barro Colorado Island (BCI) tropical forest plot in Panama~\cite{BCI_data}, the Pasoh Forest Reserve tropical forest plot in Malaysia~\cite{manokaran2004pasoh}, and the Michigan Big Woods temperate forest plot in the USA~\cite{michigan_data}.
 Each dataset provides a spatially complete census of all trees and thus offers an ideal testbed for our framework, which models spatially explicit abundances of species competing for shared space.

 We computed the VAA empirical distributions from data, as described in Methods.
-Briefly, we partition each plot into square subplots of side length $L=50$~m, a spatial aggregation scale that balances sufficient sampling within subplots with the need to retain spatial resolution (Supplementary Information, sec.~1, for details of optimal scale selection); we then estimate the space used by each species in each subplot by accounting for each tree's size, following the established allometric scaling relation between trunk and crown size \cite{Simini2010pnas,MartinezCano2019}; next, we infer the per-subplot effective total space capacity using a global fitting procedure.
+Briefly, we partition each plot into square subplots of side length $L=50$~m, a spatial aggregation scale that balances sufficient sampling within subplots with the need to retain spatial resolution (SI Sec.~1 and Supplementary Fig.~S2, for details of optimal scale selection); we then estimate the space used by each species in each subplot by accounting for each tree's size, following the established allometric scaling relation between trunk and crown size \cite{Simini2010pnas,MartinezCano2019}; next, we infer the per-subplot effective total space capacity using a global fitting procedure.
 Finally, we construct the empirical VAA histogram as per its definition (see \cref{tab:definitions}).

 \figref{fig:VAAD-fits}A compares the theoretical VAA predictions, fitted to the empirical distributions, for three representative species per dataset.
 We observe excellent agreement, with the model accurately capturing the diversity of distributional shapes across species.
 These differences are naturally accounted for by species-specific dispersal strategies (Methods).
-Goodness-of-fit analyses for all analyzed species, along with explicit visualizations for 212 species, are reported in the Supplementary Information (SI).
+Goodness-of-fit analyses for all analyzed species, along with explicit visualizations for 212 species (Supplementary Figs.~S3--S5), are reported in SI Sec.~1.

 Next, we performed a series of model robustness checks.
 First, because the net effect of space limitation is competitive, we tested whether explicitly incorporating facilitation \cite{McIntire2014,Bimler2025} -- beyond the competition buffering implicitly encoded in the inferred parameters of $\mathbf{K}$ -- could improve model performance.
 This extension resulted in only marginal changes in model fit across the three forest datasets (SI, sec.
 5).
 This suggests that, at the spatial and temporal scales considered here, the dominant effects of facilitation may already be effectively captured by the inferred kernel parameters.